Marit Kragt

 • Climate change mitigation in agriculture

-• Values and preferences for landscape restoration
+• Values and preferences for land management

 • Integrating non-market values of environmental goods and services into decision making